Festivals Of Nepal

 Sherpa people’s most significant festival in the Everest region is the Mani Rimdu festival, which falls for nine days.
 The etymological meaning of Mani is a chanting part of Chenrezig, and Rimdu signifies the red medication, which is blessed.
 The festival is celebrated during the 10th lunar month of the Tibetan calendar, which is held from October to November in English date.
 October and November are the best trekking season in the Everest region, so thousands of trekkers from different countries visit this place.
 People celebrate and meditate during the Mani Rimdu festival.

-Similarly, The Mani Rimdu festival is celebrated in the Tengboche Monastery of the Everest region, which is the main trail of the Everest Base Camp Trekking or the final destination of the Everest Panorama Trekking.
-The Buddhist monks and the Sherpa people make a sand mandala diagram, which is brought from a unique hill.
-After the Mandala is colored in four days, another ten days are for the special celebrations.
+After the Mandala is colored in four days, another ten days are spent on special celebrations.
 People dance and enjoy the celebration, and the monks perform some shows to avoid the evil forces of the world.
 The festival ends with a special blessing ceremony by the Tengboche Rinpoche, and monks perform masked dances.
 The festival’s ending demonstrates the defeat of evil forces, and peace and prosperity prevail.
 Similarly, there are no small Festivals in Nepal.
 These are the main Festivals of Nepal.

 Boundless Adventure (P).Ltd